-ExitEvent recently launched a series tracking the weekly activities of Council for Entrepreneurial Development Director of Entrepreneurship Jay Bigelow.
+ExitEvent launches a new series today tracking the weekly activities of Council for Entrepreneurial Development Director of Entrepreneurship Jay Bigelow.
 Why Jay?
 Because he’s charged with meeting and learning the needs of entrepreneurs all over this region and connecting them with the resources and people to help achieve their goals.

-Here’s Jay’s latest Friday post detailing the connections he’s making and help he’s providing throughout the Triangle startup community.
+Here’s Jay’s first Friday post detailing the connections he’s making and help he’s providing throughout the Triangle startup community.
 To get on Jay’s calendar, email [email protected]

 Back to the road.